Red Cloak Endpoint Agent Installation๐

 A Notepad window opens, prompting that it cannot find the file

-.
-Select NO. -
+redcloaktest.txt.
+Select NO.

 Notify your Secureworks representative that the Red Cloak Endpoint Agent installation is complete.

-Linux Agent🔗
+Linux Agent๐

 To validate that the Red Cloak Endpoint Agent is functioning as expected on a Linux endpoint, perform the following: